casruger/Predict-the-number-of-citations-of-a-journal-using-random-forest/README.md

 https://stackoverflow.com/questions/18528533/pretty-printing-a-pandas-dataframe

 # Result
-We reached an rsquared of 0.39.
+We reached an R-squared of 0.39.
 Meaning we could predict around 39% of the variance.
 There were some investigations regarding the usage of H-index to account for the author’s popularity, which we could have scrapped from Elsevier’s Python API (Elsapy).
 However, due to time constraints, we could not find a way to properly use this powerful package.
 Moreover, we did not spend enough time to apply the Sklearn